GangGreenTemperTatum/Wireshark/README.md

 ### Wireshark Capture Filter Use BPF (Berkley Packet Filter) Syntax, same as TCPDump and are written in [libpcap filter language](https://www.tcpdump.org/manpages/)
 * Use Capture Filters sparingly, as using them will remove packets from your entire PCAP, but Capture filters significantly reduce the captured file size and thus can be used to spare resources + the use of disk capacity from big trace files.
+* Capture filters use Berkley Packet Filtering (BPF) format and Wireshark includes a default set of capture filters.
+* Capture filters default capture filter filename is `cfilters`

+* `ctrl+E` (key commands) = keyboard shortcut to start/stop capturing in Wireshark
+* Wireshark can capture only the packets that the packet capture library - libpcap on UNIX-flavored OSes, and the Npcap port to Windows of libpcap on Windows - can capture, and libpcap/Npcap can capture only the packets that the OS’s raw packet capture mechanism (or the Npcap driver, and the underlying OS networking code and network interface drivers, on Windows) will allow it to capture.
+* Unless the OS always supplies packets with errors such as invalid CRCs to the raw packet capture mechanism, or can be configured to do so, invalid CRCs to the raw packet capture mechanism, Wireshark - and other programs that capture raw packets, such as tcpdump - cannot capture those packets
+* Within Wireshark, to export as CSV.. **File > Export Packet Dissections > a "CSV"**.
+WireShark can import CSV (comma separated value) format files * for further analysis.
+* Automatic packet capture to one or more files feature is available in Wireshark
+* Capturing packets within Wireshark is recommended between two routers.
+* A purpose of installing a TAP in the network is to **provide a copy of the network traffic without compromising network integrity**
+* Wireshark can also decode Netflow packets
+* Database record transfers including Microsoft Sharepoint can be a nightmare for packet capture analysis and displays a single connection for each record but with multiple small packet sizes

 * Tshark uses Berkeley Packet Filter syntax "**-f**" “<filter>”, which is also used by tcpdump. - I.E the Capture Filter syntax with "**-f**" parameters..
 Using display filters with Tshark during a live capture does not limit the packets you are capturing, but the packets visible once applying the filter.
 Using these display filters with Tshark on previously saved captures allows you to create a subset of the original trace file.
 * Tshark can be used with display filters using the "**-R**" parameter ...
 Other useful parameters are "**-r**" for read a PCAP and **-w** parameters for write to a PCAP file.. "**-h**" to list the Tshark parameters and "**-t**" to specify time format